eusoubrasileiro/netpkt_vidcls/README.md

 ```

 #### TODO

+Rethink approach... like sessions or use `tshark` (open source wire-shark)
+Maybe analyze pair of ip's and training is completly wrong.
+Should make another aproach for feature creation and training.

 1. Create blocker.py to manage a local JSON file with client states.
 If 3 consecutive flags for one client put it on streaming state and start to count its time.